 You must make A-to-Z claims within 90 days of the estimated delivery date.
 To make a claim, go to Accounts and Lists > Your Account > Your Orders.
 Find the order you want to make a claim against and click on File/View Claim.
 In the first box, explain why you’re making a claim.
 In the second box, choose Request refund through A-to-Z Guarantee.

-Some users have reported Amazon has even given them discount vouchers, Prime discounts, and other perks.
+Some users have reported Amazon has even given them discount vouchers, Amazon Prime discounts, and other perks.
 Amazon appears to issue these benefits on an ad-hoc basis.

-How to Avoid Fake Sellers
+How to Avoid Fake Sellers on Amazon

-As mentioned in the article, the problem of fake sellers on Amazon is becoming more widespread.
+The problem of fake sellers on Amazon is becoming more widespread.

-The fraud is worryingly easy to pull off.
+Fraud is worryingly easy to pull off.
 A criminal opens a new Amazon seller account and selects popular items to sell.
 If they use Amazon’s seller’s platform, it only takes a few seconds.
 Typically, they’ll list items for less money than other retailers are selling them for.

 When they receive orders, the person immediately says the item is en route to the courier.
 Doing so releases the funds to their account.
 By giving an estimated delivery date of four weeks, the merchant can beat Amazon’s two-week payment cycle and disappear before buyers start complaining and Amazon closes the account.